Moxifloxacin: Medical uses

-The European Medicines Agency has advised that, for pneumonia, acute bacterial sinusitis, and acute exacerbations of COPD, it should only be used when other antibiotics are inappropriate.
+The European Medicines Agency has advised that, for pneumonia, acute bacterial sinusitis, and acute exacerbations of COPD, it should be used only when other antibiotics are inappropriate.

 Oral and intravenous moxifloxacin have not been approved for children.
 Several drugs in this class, including moxifloxacin, are not licensed by the Food and Drug Administration for use in children, because of the risk of permanent injury to the musculoskeletal system.
 Moxifloxacin eye drops are approved for conjunctival infections caused by susceptible bacteria.

 Recently, alarming reports of moxifloxacin resistance rates among anaerobes have been published.
-In Austria 36% of Bacteroides have been reported to be reistant to moxifloxacin, while in Italy resistance rates as high as 41% have been reported.
+In Austria 36% of Bacteroides have been reported to be resistant to moxifloxacin, while in Italy resistance rates as high as 41% have been reported.